openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

       date_naissance: 2009-01-01
 ```

 - finally, precise the expected values of the output variables for all individuals whose characteristics are defined as input variables.
+The variables are listed and each variable also takes a list as associated value.
 Each output variable takes a list of length equal to the number of individuals defined in the test.
-E.g, for a family of four individuals, the output variable salaire_super_brut is defined as follows:
+E.g, for a family of four individuals with two working parents and two unemployed children, the output variable salaire_super_brut is defined as follows:
 ```yaml
   output_variables:
     salaire_super_brut: [3500, 2500, 0, 0]
 ```
 ### Testing functions using variables defined for multiple periods

-If one of the input or output variables need to be defined for multiple periods, go to line after the variable label.
-Indenting with two more spaces than the variable field, write the first period label as a field, and precise the value of the variable at that time on the same line.
+If one of the input or output variables need to be defined for multiple periods, create a list of associative arrays under the variable key.
+Each arrays takes a period label as a key, and the value of the variable for the period as a value.
 See below for an example of this element of syntax:

 ```yaml
   individus: